mylittletony/mylittletony.github.io/_posts/2015-11-06-splash-pages-in-action.markdown

 Your splash page is the gateway to your Wi-Fi hotspot.
 It's a page of joy and love.
 Every guest in your Wi-Fi hotspot sees this page before they access the Internet; first impressions are everything.

-Take a look at some of the login types in action with Cucumber Tony.
+Take a look at some of the login types in action with CT WiFi.

 <a href="/community/showcase/captive-portals.html"> Click here to see what else you can design.</a>